-While seedy poop is not a cause for concern, there are several changes in your baby’s poop that do need to be addressed.
+While seedy poop is not a cause for concern, there are several changes in your baby’s poop that you should look out for.

 If you notice one of these in your baby, you should contact your pediatrician:

-- Bloody or bright red poop could indicate a serious issue in the digestive tract and should be addressed immediately; and
+- Bloody or bright red poop could indicate a serious issue in the digestive tract and should be addressed immediately

-If you are concerned that the color and/or consistency of your baby’s poop just isn’t right, trust your gut and take a dirty diaper with you to your pediatrician’s office.
-It won’t be the first time they’ve examined poop, and they will be able to give you expert advice and address your concerns, especially if the odd poop coincides with colic or other signs your baby isn’t happy.
+If you are concerned that the color or consistency of your baby’s poop just isn’t right, trust your gut and take a dirty diaper with you to your pediatrician’s office.
+It won’t be the first time they’ve examined poop.
+They can also give you expert advice and address your concerns, especially if the odd poop coincides with colic or other symptoms of your baby’s distress.

-Formula-fed baby poop may never be seedy, as the milkfat from cows in formulas is different than that in human breastmilk.
+Formula-fed baby poop may never be seedy since the milk fat from cows in formula is different than that in human breastmilk.
 There is no way to make an exact copy of human breastmilk, so formula-fed babies must rely on cow’s milk or other milk variations, such as soy or goat milk.
-In addition, extra amino acids are added to cow’s milk in order to try to match that in human breastmilk, but the newborn’s digestive tract breaks this down and converts it into undigested fat, often producing the seedy poop.
+In addition, extra amino acids are added to cow’s milk in order to try to match human breastmilk, but the newborn’s digestive tract breaks this down and converts it into undigested fat, often producing seedy poop.

 Breastmilk is nature’s way of keeping your baby nourished and healthy, and the milk adapts over time to the baby’s needs.
 Scientists have found over 1,000 different proteins in human breastmilk on top of the many other nutrients and components that make it perfect for newborn babies.

-Breastfed baby poop that isn’t seedy isn’t necessarily a cause for concern, as this usually indicates your baby is absorbing every last bit of the fat in your breastmilk.
-For the first six weeks, your baby’s digestive tract is developing, so that is why doctors recommend breastfeeding exclusively for the first six weeks if possible.
-That said, post-six weeks, the poop consistency will shift as the digestive tract is more readily able to absorb and process those nutrients, so don’t be alarmed if the seedy poop disappears at that point in time.
+It’s okay if your breastfed baby doesn’t have seedy poop, since this usually means your baby is absorbing all of the fat in your breastmilk.
+For the first six weeks, your baby’s digestive tract is developing.
+Post-six weeks, the poop consistency will shift as the digestive tract is more readily able to absorb and process those nutrients, so don’t be alarmed if the seedy poop disappears at that point.